ShaunMaher/KhadasVim/documentation/UbuntuRootFSFromBaseArchive.md

 going to use ZFS on the data volume which will probably thrash the device to death in short order.

+**Note:** If you use F2FS for your ROOTFS, you need to remove the "rootflags=data=writeback" from "bootargs" in U-Boot.

 Nilfs2 ran out of space before I got the ~300MiB of OS packages installed.
 It requires a constantly running garbage collector service in order to not run out of space but apparently you can't trust the GC to free up space before you run